Angular correlation of the two gamma rays produced in the thermal neutron capture on gadolinium-155 and gadolinium-157: Introduction

-In the present paper, we report on the angular correlations between the two $\gamma$ rays for some selected discrete and continuum transitions in the $^{\rm 155}$Gd and $^{\rm 157}$Gd(n, $\gamma$) reactions.
-The theoretical calculations for the electromagnetic cascade transitions and the angular correlation function can be found elsewhere~\cite{Frauenfelder, Biedenharn, Rose}.
-We present a comparison between our data and the expected angular correlations.
+It is not only essential for many detectors using gadolinium~\cite{Dchooz, RENO, DayaBay, NEOS, STEREO, Neutrino4, DANSS, SterileCombine, JSNS2,PANDA,LZ, Xenon,SkGd} to improve their detector simulations of the energy spectra of the $\gamma$ rays for the high accuracy analysis, but also very important to understand the basic feature of the angular correlation of the two $\gamma$ rays produced from the discrete and continuum transitions in the thermal neutron capture reactions.
 Recently, a Monte Carlo simulation called the FIFRELIN code~\cite{FIFRELIN} has been developed for the STEREO experiment~\cite{STEREO} which takes into account the angular correlations in cascade transitions.
-Thus, it is timely for us to present the result of the angular correlations measured in the $^{\rm 155}$Gd and $^{\rm 157}$Gd(n, $\gamma$) reactions.
+Thus, our new data of the angular correlations measured in the $^{\rm 155}$Gd and $^{\rm 157}$Gd(n, $\gamma$) reactions are expected to improve and validate the detector simulation.